Tony Cragg: Career

 Throughout the 1990s Cragg continued to develop two larger groups of work that have sustained his production up to the present: the "Early Forms" and the "Rational Beings".
 The Early Forms series investigate the possibilities of manipulating everyday, familiar containers and the ways in which they can morph into and around one another in space.
-The sculptures derive their profiles and contours from simple, tick-walled vessels such as chemistry vessels, plastic bottles and mortars.
+The sculptures derive their profiles and contours from simple, thick-walled vessels such as chemistry vessels, plastic bottles and mortars.
 The surface of these initial objects are extended and contorted until new, sculpturally independent forms of movement arise.
 Through these processes of manipulation the initial objects develop new lines and contours, positive and negatively curving surfaces and volumes, protrusions and deep recessing folds.
 The broad field of containers and vessels used function as metaphors for cell, organ, organism or body.
 The Early Forms can be characterized as forms transmutating along a bilaterally curved axis, often with organic, even figurative, qualities.
 The Rational Beings are describable as organic looking forms often made of carbon fibre on a core of polystyrene.
 These sculptures derive their forms from the contours of gestural drawings, which Cragg then translates into the third dimension using thick, circular or oval discs which are superimposed (often vertically), glued together and covered with a skin.

 During the 1990s he exhibited at the 45th Venice Biennale (1993); the "Terrae Motus" collection at the Royal Palace of Caserta, Italy (1994); The National Gallery, Prague (1995); MNAM, Centre Georges Pompidou, Paris (1996); MACBA, Barcelona (1997) and the Royal Academy, London (1999).
 In the early 2000s Cragg was awarded the Shakespeare Prize (2001) and the Piepenbrock Prize for Sculptures (2002).
-He was appointed Commander of the Order of the British Empire (CBE) (2002), Honorary Doctor of the Royal College of Art, London (2009), Professor at the Universitüt der Künste, Berlin (2001–2006), and began a Professorship at the Kunstakademie Düsseldorf (2006).
+He was appointed Commander of the Order of the British Empire (CBE) (2002), Honorary Doctor of the Royal College of Art, London (2009), Professor at the Universität der Künste, Berlin (2001–2006), and began a Professorship at the Kunstakademie Düsseldorf (2006).
 Among many major solo shows, Cragg exhibited at Tate Gallery Liverpool (2000); MACRO Museum of Contemporary Art, Rome (2003); and The Central House of Artists, Moscow (2005).

 In 2011 Cragg exhibited at the Musée du Louvre in Paris, the Scottish National Gallery in Edinburgh and in 2012 at CAFA Museum in Beijing.
 His sculpture Accurate Figure is currently on display in the garden at the Nasher Sculpture Center in Dallas, Texas.
 Amongst new developments in Cragg's work is an increase in sculptures that can be exhibited outdoors; more works wrought from bronze, steel, stone, wood and glass; as well as a vigorous return to his initial interest in art – that of drawing.

 Following Brexit he became a German Citizen.
 He stated that he had found his life in Germany and "wouldn't like to experience any disadvantages in the future either".